BlogCompliance

 Per PwC’s Global Compliance Survey 2025, 85% of organizations report that compliance requirements have become more complex over the past three years, increasing the risk of non-compliance and violations or fines.

-In the current age, compliance coexists with evolving vulnerabilities like unpredictable AI adoption and higher cybersecurity risks.
-Organizations face tighter scrutiny from regulators, customers, and partners, and even a minor lapse or an unmanaged gap can lead to penalties, operational disruptions, and credibility loss.
+Compliance now coexists with evolving vulnerabilities, from AI adoption and higher cybersecurity risks.
+Organizations face tighter scrutiny from regulators, customers, and partners, where even a minor gap can lead to penalties, operational disruptions, and lost trust.

 To help you navigate the growing complexity of managing compliance risk, this guide will cover: